Bachelor of Arts in English: Concentration in English Education

-- Candidates pursuing an emphasis in drama should see a minor advisor in Theatre Arts to learn how to supplement the English Education major with a minor.
-The drama emphasis area allows substitutions in the English Education Concentration.
+- Candidates pursuing an emphasis in Drama should see a minor advisor in Theatre Arts to learn how to supplement the English Education major with a minor and/or Complementary Studies.
+The drama emphasis allows substitutions in the English Education Concentration.
 See an advisor if you are considering this area.

 Candidates with a particular interest in communication studies or comparative and world literature can pursue special strands within those majors for subject matter competency in English.